 Sailing to Great Exuma is a popular way for tourist to reach this secluded paradise.
 However, once here, visitors will need to rely, in large part, on their own boating skills.
 With few local boating services, some may prefer to visit Great Exuma as a day-trip, rather than their main vacation.

-If you want to experience some time on the open water, without the cost and responsibility of sailing on your own you can take an excursion.
-Check out the chart below for names and phone numbers for area boating excursions.
+If you're just wanting to enjoy some time on the water, without the cost and complications involved with renting a boat you should take a day sailing excursion.
+See the listing that follows for names and phone numbers for area excursion providers.

 |Out Island Explorers||(265) 365-5686||George Town||Great Exuma|